mesaugat/express-filestack/README.md

 ### omitHeaders

 If you have application specific headers set in the original request omit those headers being sent to Filestack.
-This option should be an array of string(s). `omitHeaders` is useful if you don't want to send authorization headers that is needed for your application and does not need to be piped to Filestack for security reasons.
+This option should be an array of string(s).

+`omitHeaders` is useful if you don't want to send authorization headers that is needed for your application and does not need to be piped to Filestack for security reasons.
+The original headers will remain intact when going to the next middleware.

 ```js
 const uploadUrl = 'https://www.filestackapi.com/api/store/S3?key=4kBkTCq6QTqjkcprFyUN4c'